 Recreation Fee – covers debt service on Campus Recreation Center (fixed fee for term of lease on CRC).

 In addition to input from the advisory organizations listed, the SGA is encouraged to solicit input on mandatory fees from students through other means, including surveys and town hall meetings.
+Members of the student fee committee and SGA will document that a campus-wide fee education outreach effort has taken place.

 Excluded from the Committee’s review are any “general purpose fees” approved by the BOR, as stated in BOR policy 7.3.2.1.
 Other offices or student organizations may also propose new fees to the Committee.
 Committee Operations

 The Committee is responsible for reviewing proposals for rate changes to current mandatory student fees and any newly proposed mandatory fees, and to review budgets funded from the fees.
 Following its review and votes on the fees, the Committee provides its recommendations to the Georgia Tech president, who submits the requests to the Chancellor of the University System of Georgia for review and final consideration by the Board of Regents.
 The Georgia Tech president’s recommendations to the Chancellor may differ from the Committee’s recommendations.